bleroy/3d-junkyard/Atari130MX/readme.md

 ### Stabilizers

 The Atari XE keyboard has stabilizers on the left SHIFT key and on the space bar.
+Some versions also have stabilizers on control and right shift, but those are both 1.75 units wide and can work well without stabilizers.

 The left shift stabilizer is made with a standard metal bar that fits in standard costar stabilizers, for which the plate is designed.
 Those stabilizers can be bought for a very reasonable price from many places.
 You could print your own but I'm not providing design files for them at this time.